Trump Plans To Revamp Two Of The Top U.S. Intelligence Agencies

 One of the people familiar with Mr. Trump’s planning said advisers also are working on a plan to restructure the Central Intelligence Agency, cutting back on staffing at its Virginia headquarters and pushing more people out into field posts around the world.
 The CIA declined to comment.

 For a month, Trump’s been beefing with the CIA, which is about the same amount of time that’s passed since a secret CIA report concluded that it was “quite clear” that Russia hacked in an effort to get Trump elected.
 Also — and this is telling — Trump’s appointee for national security advisor, Michael Flynn, previously directed the Defense Intelligence Agency until James Clapper forced him out in 2014.
-Clapper has been the Director of National Intelligence since 2010.
+Clapper has been the Director of National Intelligence since 2010 (although he will leave his post soon).
 Now, Trump wants to scale back Clapper’s agency.

 Coincidence?